 PGR4.4.1R PGRs may also be required to leave the award by the University for reasons other than those described in the PGR withdrawal policy.
-These reasons may include admission on the basis of an application subsequently found to be incorrect or fraudulent and/or that the PGR has acquired a status, which renders continuation on the award inappropriate.
+These reasons may include admission on the basis of an application subsequently found to be incorrect or fraudulent and/or that the PGR has acquired a status which renders continuation on the award inappropriate.
 For PGRs registered on Professional Doctorate awards where there are concerns regarding their professional suitability or fitness to practice the professional suitability policy and procedure will be used.

-Processes governing the expulsion of students of the University, including postgraduate researchers, are described in the process for the suspension and expulsion of students for academic reasons.
+Processes governing the expulsion of students of the University, including postgraduate researchers, are described in the UWE policy for suspension for academic reasons.